rmiller220/beyond-mod0-plan/plan.md

 - Continue prepping meals at the beginning of the week to eliminate etra work during the week.
 - Find healthy snacks to eat while working to provide good clean energy.
 -  Plan ahead and make sure to reschedule any doctor appointment that falls during a school week.
 Schedule any future appointments during break weeks.
+- Give myself 1 day a week to take a break from everything.
+Rest, relax, and recharge my batteries.

 ## New strategies to try

 - Set a timer when doing an activity.
 It is easy to lose a lot of time stuck.
 - Make my desk environment more comfortable by finding a new computer chair, new desk, and another monitor.
 - Reflect on my work.
 Review areas that can be improved.
-Find shortcuts that increase my efficiency while working.
+Find shortcuts that will increase my efficiency while working.
+- BE BOLD!
+Reach out to all of my cohort mates.
+Make connections.
+They are all now a part of my network, and therefore I need to work to grow and maintain these relationships.